Perron–Frobenius theorem

-In matrix theory, the Perron–Frobenius theorem, proved by Perron (1907) and Frobenius (1912), asserts that a real square matrix with positive entries has a unique eigenvalue of largest magnitude and that eigenvalue is real.
+In matrix theory, the Perron–Frobenius theorem, proved in its first part by Perron (1907) and extended by Frobenius (1912), asserts that a real square matrix with positive entries has a unique eigenvalue of largest magnitude and that eigenvalue is real.
 The corresponding eigenvector can be chosen to have strictly positive components, and also asserts a similar statement for certain classes of nonnegative matrices.
 This theorem has important applications to probability theory (ergodicity of Markov chains); to the theory of dynamical systems (subshifts of finite type); to economics (Okishio's theorem, Hawkins–Simon condition);

 to demography (Leslie population age distribution model);